richardzhanghub/school-assistant/server/README.md

   into `<REPOSITORY>/server/ulmapi/controllers/impl` and fill in the application logic.
 See existing endpoints for examples - very little Flask knowledge is required, you're just writing Python :)

-## Setup mongoDB
-The pymongo connector is already included in requirements.txt.